sharma-pari/DNA-LLM-Model/README.md

-# DNA-LLM-Model
+# DNA LLM Model

 The purpose of this project is to train various LLMs to identify key markers in DNA sequences.

 # Table of Contents
 1. [Team Members](#team-members)